 I am no fan of Indian soaps, but one show that firmly held my interest was Ajai Sinha’s Aadhe Adhoore on Zindagi.
 It touched upon the sexual relationship between a bhabhi and her devar (husband’s younger brother).
 Unapologetic in its attitude, sensitive and gentle in its treatment, even though the series won applause for its brave content, the naysayers were not far behind, and it was taken off air in four months.

 Bhabhi and devar relationship in India

 The bhabhi–devar relationship in India has been fodder for many a spicy tale.
-It’s ever-changing, intriguing matrix has added to the fascination: from being a mother figure, to playing confidante, to, in some instances, the first female stranger to ever live in the family, making her an object of latent desire for the devar.
+It’s ever-changing, the intriguing matrix has added to the fascination: from being a mother figure to playing confidante, to, in some instances, the first female stranger to ever live in the family, making her an object of latent desire for the devar.

 In a critically acclaimed feature film of the eighties called Ek Chaadar Maili Si, a bhabhi is forced to marry her devar.
 Adapted from Rajinder Singh Bedi’s Urdu novella by the same name, the film was set in a small village in Punjab with Rishi Kapoor playing brother-in-law to Hema Malini, married to his older brother.
 The film takes a dramatic turn when the older brother is murdered, and the young Rishi is asked to marry the decade older Hema, mother to two young children.

 Related reading: 7 tips for women who are trying sex for the first time

 The tradition of chaadar daalna involves a widowed woman literally placing a sheet over a devar’s head, implying marriage, so that the widow and her children would be taken care of.
 It also helps that her deceased husband’s property is passed on to his younger brother and stays within the family.